KavrakiLab/pyre/README.md

 #### Minimum steps for reproducing the paper results.
 You can run the following commands to quickly reproduce the results.
 For a more detailed understaning follows the instructions from step 2) onwards.
-You can use docker to run a standalone container and send all the commands through the docker interface.
+The following commands run a standalone container and send all the commands through the docker interface.

 ```
 sudo docker run --rm -t --name pyre_test -d pyre
 sudo docker exec pyre_test /bin/bash -c "cd ./src/pyre; unzip datasets; unzip database.zip;"